 #9 Lead time

-Let's face it, your a busy person probably juggling a lot of responsibility and maybe, just maybe, you've left the packaging to the last minute.
+Let's face it, you're a busy person probably juggling a lot of responsibility and maybe, just maybe, you've left the crate order to the last minute.

-Having the company providing your packaging manufacturing give you accurate lead times is critical.
-Knowing the packaging provider’s lead time can help you to calculate the last possible moment you can submit a purchase order and get your packaging on-time.
+Having the company providing your crate manufacturing gives you accurate lead times is critical.
+Knowing the crating provider’s lead time can help you to calculate the last possible moment you can submit a purchase order and get your crates on time.

 Sure companies will say they have "on-time delivery".
 But at this point in the [new] relationship it’s just promises and the company may say they "can meet your deadline" but then fall short.

 However, asking for a commitment up front for timely deliveries will communicate to the vendor that you'll be evaluating their delivery performance.
 If they don’t meet your deadlines, it’s up to you if you want to give them another shot or try another vendor.

 Valley Box utilizes Just In Time (JIT) deliveries, which is a practice that is used in many industries to assure that production is not interrupted by shortages.

 #10 On-site Quoting